syncfusion-content/angular-docs/angular/CurrencyTextbox/Globalization-Support.md

 **Globalization** is language support based on the culture in CurrencyTextBox.
 You can achieve the **Globalization** using “**locale”** property in CurrencyTextBox.

 The CurrencyTextBox widget provides multi-language support using globalization.
 You can customize the CurrencyTextBox with your own language style by using this feature.
 You can change the globalization by using the **locale** property.
 The default value for **locale** property is **en-US** in CurrencyTextBox controls.
+Also you can specify the [currencySymbol](https://help.syncfusion.com/api/angular/ejtextboxes#members:currencysymbol) property when the user wants to overwrite the currency symbol commonly instead of the current culture symbol.
 More than 350 culture specific files are available to localize the value.

  N> All the culture-specific script files are available within the below specified location, once you have installed Essential Studio in your machine, therefore it is not necessary to download these files explicitly.